Skip to main content

 A Google Stitch page showing the Export option and Code to Clipboard option highlighted.

-For pages after the first, include instructions to connect the page to the app’s navigation so users can move between pages.
+3. In Bolt, paste the code into the chat and prompt it to build out the page.
+Include instructions to connect the page to the app’s navigation so users can move between pages.
 For example: Use the attached code to build out the page and connect the page headers to the app navigation.

 What’s next